2017 Literary Awards

 - Eligible students can submit to each category, if they choose.
 They cannot, however, submit more than one paper or project to the same category.
 In the case of the poetry award, students can submit no more than three poems.

-- Identifying markers - names and headers - should be removed from all submissions, to create anonymous, or "blind," submissions.
+- Identifying markers - names and headers - should be removed from all submissions proper, to create anonymous, or "blind," submissions.
+Include your name and contact information in the cover letter as described below.

 - Submissions must be accompanied by a short cover letter in which students provide the following information: the name of the course and instructor tied to the essay/project (if applicable/required), the name(s) of the essay, project, story, or poems, the word count (where required), and contact information.